Tribute to Glenn Brown

 When Glenn passed away, Janeine and Alison wanted to keep his memory alive.
 In 2011, they created the Glenn Brown Memorial Grant in collaboration with the Institute for Respiratory Health.

-Eight weeks later the first Melbourne Cup Luncheon was held in Glenn’s memory and in 2011 the Glenn Brown Memorial Research Grant was established.
+Eight weeks later the first Melbourne Cup Lunch was held in Glenn’s memory and in 2011 the Glenn Brown Memorial Research Fund was established.

 Since then the fund has supported nine research projects and has made a significant contribution to investigating the causes, diagnosis, prevention, and treatment of cystic fibrosis and bronchiectasis.